 Likes: Gonzo Journalism, Bob Dylan, Townes-Guy-Steve, Waylon, Merle, Memphis Soul, Pet Sounds, trains, Texas BBQ, upright bass, banjos, rock n’ roll.

-Marketing and Managing Director: Mark Lennon
+Managing Editor: Mark Lennon

 About: Mark helped build Turnstyled, Junkpiled from the ground up.
 He can be credited for the site’s design and management.
 He is the voice of Buffalo Badass’s sidekick, Squirrel and co-host of Turnstyled Junkpiled‘s Pimp Podcast.
 Feel free to contact him with any questions, issues, compliments or complaints.